132nd-vWing/132-TRP-388/TRP/BAS/BAS-03/Website Text.md

 Throughout this lesson, the student pilot should follow the checklist provided in the 388th kneeboard pack to safely take-off, fly around the airfield performing a number of straight climbs and descents and level turns, progressing to climbing turns and descents.
 Students should particularly focus on maintaining straight and level flight and performing level turns, as these will be critical for tactical flight.

 This lesson is conducted as a self-qualification.
-Once all objctives are met, you must self-qualify this lesson.
+Once all objectives are met, you must self-qualify this lesson.
 Questions regarding the content of this lesson may be directed to any 388th Instructor Pilot.

 ## Debrief: